New Jersey Food Poisoning Claims

 Contact Our New Jersey Food Poisoning Attorneys: (732) 440-3089

 Were you or a loved one injured by a foodborne illness?
 Our personal injury law firm can help!
-We have more than 75 years of legal experience and have been successful in recovering more than $1 billion on behalf of our clients throughout the years.
+We have 80 years of legal experience and have been successful in recovering more than $1 billion on behalf of our clients throughout the years.
 You can count on our firm to provide you with the help you need.

 From E. Coli to Hepatitis, there are no food poisoning cases that we cannot handle.
 Get in touch with a product liability lawyer from our New Jersey law firm today to schedule your free case evaluation.